brariden/melpa-gpl-snapshot/melpa/packages/puppet-mode-readme.txt

 with `puppet-lint' on C-c C-l.
 Apply the current buffer with `puppet-apply' on C-c C-c.

-Flymake: Flymake support is _not_ provided.
-See Flycheck at http://flycheck.readthedocs.org/en/latest/ for on-the-fly validation and liniting of Puppet manifests.
+Syntax checking: Flymake support is _not_ provided.
+See Flycheck at http://www.flycheck.org for on-the-fly validation and liniting of Puppet manifests.